nadathos/nadathos.github.io/_posts/2021-01-24-Looking-back-on-2020.md

 visual interpretations of my music and create music videos.
 I want to bring up my listeners to double the current peak amount and provide some more direct means to interact with my audience.

-Thank you all for listening and I hope you will enjoy what's coming next!
+Thank you all for listening and I hope you will enjoy what|s coming next!